Skip to main content

 Each domain is independently managed.
 You can plan and apply myblog.com without touching anything else.
 State is isolated per domain.

-The Solution: A Reusable Module
+The Solution: A Reusable Terraform Module

 The modules/domain/ module is the heart of the project.
 Every domain uses it: